helmetjs/helmet/README.md

 }));
 ```

 You can also set preload.
 This is required to confirm and authenticate the *example.com* domain to be added to Chrome's preload list.
+Submit your site here: [https://hstspreload.appspot.com/](https://hstspreload.appspot.com/).

 ```javascript
 app.use(helmet.hsts({